rodrigovilar/webSystem/examples/withoutDatabase/README.md

 In this example, a team of developers want to build a web system with frontend and backend layers.
 The system should return a static message because it does not have a database.

-It is necessary to define an identifier a a description for the development team and an identifier a a description for the project itself.
+It is necessary to define an identifier a a description for the development team and an identifier and a description for the project itself.

 ## Example metadata